Einenlum/share-spotify-likes/README.md

 ## Does it store anything?

 No, there is no server involved here.
 Everything happens in your browser.
 It's between Spotify and you only.

+## Is the playlist every time I like a track?

+Sadly, no. I don't think it's possible with Spotify's web API right now.
+You will have to create a new playlist.